 Group Coordinator Network

 The picture of "The Man on The Bed" has come to be known to represent the "beginning" of AA.
 What it also represents is people reaching out to others who are in need.
 "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God." - 2 Cor.1:3-4.
 We are asked to help others so that they may in turn help still others.
-This is what keeps us in recovery - service to others, so that we may receive His comfort and offer that comfort others. "..Love one another as I have loved you"- John 15:12.
+This is what keeps us in recovery - service to others, so that we may receive His comfort and offer that comfort to others. "..Love one another as I have loved you"- John 15:12.
 Service begins by reaching out to another, one on one.
 Groups that meet regularly afford the greatest opportunity for this.
 But someone has to ensure the group has a place to meet.
 Several service opportunities exist at the group level.
 New people need to feel "a part of" and this is a great start.
 When groups unite locally, they can form service Districts to support the groups, just as the group supports the individual.
 As we grow, districts come together to form Areas, meeting a few times a year to exchange ideas and grow in understanding and effectiveness.
 Service committees are formed at the different levels to increase efforts in outreach - Public Relations, Hospitals- Institutions- Missions, and activity/Event planning are the most common.
 By rotating leadership we allow everyone the blessing of serving others and end up coming full circle to serving the individual.
-See how you can help!
+You can help!

 Service at Group level is an excellent opportunity to make newer people feel "a part of" the group.
 Many times, when the group is small, one person serves as leader, secretary, treasurer, etc. Unfortunately, many groups have closed because of the loss of this one individual.
 That is why it is suggested that leadership be rotated.
 Not only does this draw other members into service to the group, but it also ensures the continuance of the group in case the leader leaves the group.
 Frequency of rotation is entirely up to the group – annual, semiannual, monthly, or even weekly – but should be done.
 If a designated leader fails to show up, the facilitator or someone who has led before could fill in.
 As the group grows, it may become desirable to have a "business meeting" once a month, usually before or after the regular meeting.
 This meeting can provide an opportunity for all members to have their voice heard and participate in the group structure.
 This also preserves valuable sharing time at the regular meeting.
 Some suggested positions are: